UCSF GREEN LABS

 Buy Energy Star and EPEAT

-If you have procurement responsibilities, for all new equipment, look for energy star, EPEAT, or energy efficient options.
+If you are purchasing new equipment, look for Energy Star and EPEAT labels.
 Go here to see Energy Star lab-grade freezer and refrigerator options.
-For desktops, laptops, imaging equipment, mobile phones, and televisions, EPEAT, the leading global ecolabel for the IT sector, provides institutional purchasers an easy way to identify and compare high-performance, more-sustainable products.
+For desktops, laptops, imaging equipment, mobile phones, and televisions, look for the EPEAT, ecolabel to identify and compare high-performance, more-sustainable products.

 UCSF Facilities Services Water Efficient Equipment Incentive Program